Record two to ten NEF (RAW) exposures as a single photograph. The following options are available:

 Choose the first exposure.

-To choose the first exposure from existing NEF (RAW) photos, highlight Select first exposure (NEF) and press 2.
-Use the multi selector to highlight the desired image and press J to select (to view the highlighted image full screen, touch and hold the X button).
+To choose the first exposure from existing photos taken with Large selected for Image size > NEF (RAW) in the photo shooting menu, highlight Select first exposure (NEF) and press 2.
+Use the multi selector to highlight the desired image and press J to select (to view the highlighted image full screen, press and hold the X button).

 Frame a photograph, focus, and shoot.